AlexSnipes/AlexSnipes/README.md

 <p>
 🚀 Experienced Developer with 15+ Years in Application Development

 Greetings!
-I'm a seasoned developer with over 15 years of hands-on experience in crafting robust and innovative applications.
+I'm a seasoned software developer with over 15 years of hands-on experience in crafting robust and innovative applications.
 My journey through the dynamic landscape of software development has equipped me with a versatile skill set and a passion for delivering high-quality solutions.

 </p>